Skip to content

 Standard adult tasting fee in ZAR.
 Linear scale, R1 = 0.436 px.
 EUR/USD equivalents shown below each estate name (R19.27/€, R16.41/$).

-Key takeaway: Standard tastings range from R100 (Buitenverwachting and Meerlust) to R230 (Steenberg).
-Klein Constantia's Vin de Constance vertical, at R1,000, is roughly 4Γ— more expensive than the next-priciest tasting on this list – but you're tasting three vintages of the wine George Washington drank, in 500ml bottles that sell at auction for tens of thousands of rand.
+Key takeaway: A normal tasting costs between R100 (Buitenverwachting and Meerlust) and R230 (Steenberg).
+Klein Constantia's Vin de Constance flight, at R1,000, is about four times the next-dearest tasting here, but you are sampling three years of the wine George Washington drank, poured from 500ml bottles that sell at auction for tens of thousands of rand.

 How to plan a heritage tasting weekend